sinoon/html-webpack-auto-inject-plugin/readme.md

 ## Feature
 Now Support:

 - Auto inject js file
 - Compress js file

 Will Support

 - Auto inject css file
-- Do you want by create issue to me
+- What you want by create issue to me

 ## How to use
 This plugin require `html-webpack-plugin`,because listen the event by emit `html-webpack-plugin`:`html-webpack-plugin-before-html-processing`.